timwa0669/ahuportallogin/README.md

 ### Login examples

-Username is A12345678@cmccyx, password is xyz
+Username is A12345678@cmccyx, password is xyz:

     ahuportallogin -u="A12345678@cmccyx" -p="xyz"

-Username is B12345678, password is xyz
+Username is B12345678, password is xyz:

     ahuportallogin --user="B12345678" --password="xyz"